 Last but not least: safety!
-Traveling through the wilderness means putting yourself in an environment where help can be days away.
+Travelling through the wilderness means putting yourself in an environment where help can be days away.
 Therefore, safety is always priority number 1.
 Before your trip starts you receive instructions in the principals and skills needed for your group to safely enjoy the wilderness trip, including wildlife encounters and emergency situations.

-Day 9: Edmonton
+Day 9: EDMONTON

 A 4.5 hour drive back to Edmonton, arrival around 6:30 pm.
 Your tour ends when you reach the hotel for the last night.